-- Primary winding capacitance - Secondary winding capacitance, reflected in the primary side - Reverse capacitance of the Schottky diode, reflected in the primary side
+- Primary winding capacitance - · Secondary winding capacitance, reflected to the primary side - Reverse capacitance of the Schottky diode, reflected to the primary side

-The ringing at primary side could affect the regulation loop and falsely trigger the internal comparator, turning off the high-side MOSFET, although it should be kept on.
+The ringing at primary side could affect the regulation loop and falsely trigger the internal comparator, turning off the high side MOSFET although it should be kept on.
 This might result in undesired jitter at switch node.

-A proper masking time ($T{ON MIN}$) filters these oscillations, which otherwise can affect the loop on the primary side.
-Nevertheless, a snubber circuit to dump this ringing is always recommended, as shown in the figure below.
+A proper masking time $(T{ON\;MIN})$ filters these oscillations, which otherwise can affect the loop on the primary side.
+Nevertheless, a snubber circuit to dump this ringing is always recommended, as shown in figure below.